-The release of ChatGPT by OpenAI in November 2022 has sparked a plethora of editorials, position papers and essays, or interviews with experts, as well as some articles and preprints on the potential impacts on science and higher education.
-While many concerns raised relate to how ChatGPT will change education (e.g., Perkins, 2023), there is much less-especially empirical research-on the implications of large language models (LLMs) as well as LLM-based chatbots or prompts on the science system and scholarly practices (Ribeiro et al., 2023).
-One can however draw inspiration from fields that are also characterized by largely text-based or -focused, creative and knowledge work.
-For instance, the editorial by Dwivedi et al. (2023) provides a viewpoint on the potential impact of generative AI technologies such as ChatGPT in the domains of education, business, and society, based on 43 contributions by AI experts from various disciplines.
-However, the literature on knowledge work and the transformative effects of AI cannot account for the complexities of specific practices (Jiang et al., 2022).
+(e.g., Perkins 2023; Fyfe 2023), there is much less-especially empirical research-on the implications of LLMs as well as LLM-based chatbots or prompts on scholarly practices and the science system, which we understand as a collective body of all academic disciplines, including the sciences and humanities (Ribeiro et al. 2023; Chubb et al. 2022).
+One can, however, draw inspiration from fields that are also characterized by largely text-based or -focused, creative and knowledge work.
+For instance, the opinion paper by Dwivedi et al. (2023) provides a viewpoint on the potential impact of generative AI technologies such as ChatGPT in the domains of education, business, and society, based on 43 contributions by AI experts from various disciplines.
+However, the literature on knowledge work and the transformative effects of AI cannot account for the complexities of specific practices (Jiang et al. 2022).

-In light of the limited research conducted on large language models and their impact on the science system and scientific practice, we initiated a Delphi study involving experts who specialize in the intersection of research and AI technology.
-The purpose of this study was to investigate the following areas: a) the potential applications and limitations in using LLMs, b) the positive and negative effects of LLMs on the science system, c) the regulatory and ethical considerations associated with the use of LLMs in science, and d) the necessary competencies and capacities for effectively utilizing LLMs.
+In light of the limited research conducted on LLMs and their impact on the science system and scientific practice, we initiated a Delphi study involving experts who specialize in the intersection of research and AI technology.
+The purpose of this study was to investigate the following areas: (a) the potential applications and limitations in using LLMs, (b) the positive and negative effects of LLMs on the science system, (c) the regulatory and ethical considerations associated with the use of LLMs in science, and (d) the necessary competencies and capacities for effectively utilizing LLMs.
 Our objective in this study was to gather and structure expert opinions in an initial phase, focusing on the aforementioned categories, and subsequently evaluate and assess them in a second phase.
 As generative AI continues to advance, it is crucial to gather expert knowledge and informed assessments regarding its potential impact on science.
 This knowledge will contribute to an informed scholarly debate and help anticipate potential fields of action.

 Our findings indicate that experts anticipate that the utilization of LLMs will have a transformative and largely positive impact on science and scientific practice.
-In LLMs, they recognize significant potential for administrative, creative and analytical tasks.
+In LLMs, they recognize significant potential for administrative, creative, and analytical tasks.
 The main risks associated with LLMs pertain to issues of bias, misinformation, and overburdening of the scientific quality assurance system.
 Despite the perceived advantages of LLMs for science, it is imperative to acknowledge and address the associated risks.
 This necessitates proactive measures in regulation and science education.